yourbasic/func/README.md

 It also solves another problem: importing graphs that are represented by more traditional data structures.

+### Function inlining

+In a library built entirely out of functions, the cost of functions calls can be noticeable.
+In fact, the more aggressive [inlining strategies][goinline] introduced in Go 1.9 give a 10-20% performance boost to this library.

 #### Stefan Nilsson — [korthaj][korthaj]